 - Valve design shall be qualified to API 624

-API 600 is written for a more robust valve which can be easily stocked and available for refineries to procure and for distributors to stock.
-However, the standard have grown in global adaptation and now are used as the base specification to specify gate valves for many industries, for both maintenance and capital project.
-It is often necessary for projects to specify designs or special requirement outside of those designated by API 600.
-Whenever that happens, it may be necessary for the manufacture to remove or strike out the API 600 tagging to stay in compliance with API auditing or monogramming requirements.
+API 600 is written for a more robust valve which can be easily stocked and available for refineries to procure.
+However, the standard have grown in global adaptation and are now used as the base specification to specify gate valves for many industries for both MRO and capital project activities.

 For information on additional valve standards please see Standards Summaries.